Therapeutic Programs For Teens Struggling With Substance Abuse

 - A wilderness therapy setting enhances the benefits of therapeutic programming.

 - Practicing and applying lessons gained during the wilderness therapy experience promotes lasting change for teens struggling with substance abuse

 At Trails Carolina, our therapeutic programming is designed to meet the individual needs of each student.
-We combine the powerful healing benefits of wilderness therapy with traditional forms of therapy such as individual therapeutic sessions, group therapy, family therapy, and equine therapy.
-Our clinical programming is based on decades of evidence-based research and carried out by Masters level therapists.
+We combine the powerful healing benefits of wilderness therapy with traditional forms of therapy such as individual therapeutic sessions, group therapy, family therapy, and equine relational programming.
+Our clinical programming is based on decades of evidence-based research and carried out by Master’s level therapists.